-Hurricane Henri rains out New York’s big Homecoming Concert, and washes away the post-pandemic optimism
+Henri rains out New York’s big Homecoming Concert, and washes away the post-pandemic optimism

 Instead, around 8 p.m., when the show should have been about halfway through its dazzling lineup, Walsh and Pratt were drenched and shirtless, hiding from a storm under the narrow overhang outside the Metropolitan Museum of Art, belting out Simon & Garfunkel hits themselves.

-“We started with ‘Sound of Silence,’ then we did ‘Bleecker Street,’” said Walsh, 36.
-As lightning flashed overhead, the two men stood alongside dozens of other concertgoers with their backs against the museum facade, unsure whether they were supposed to be running for shelter from an incoming Hurricane Henri or just waiting out a weather delay.
+“We started with ‘Sound of Silence,’ then we did ‘Bleecker Street,’ ” said Walsh, 36.
+As lightning flashed overhead, the two men stood alongside dozens of other concertgoers with their backs against the museum facade, unsure whether they were supposed to be running for shelter from incoming Henri (which had strengthened to hurricane status, later downgraded to tropical storm) or just waiting out a weather delay.

 Their shirts, said Pratt, 28, were stuffed in their pants pockets — where they thought, initially, they might stay dry enough to wear to the show’s post-intermission second act.
 That second act never materialized.